-WordPress Site Maintenance
+WordPress Website Maintenance

-WordPress MaintenanceIf your website runs on WordPress, it’s vitally important to keep it regularly updated, secure, and optimized.
+If your website runs on WordPress, keeping it regularly updated, secure, and optimized is vitally important.

 This comprehensive guide explains why website maintenance is important and essential, provides an overview of the WordPress site maintenance process with checklists and links to detailed step-by-step tutorials, and additional useful information to help you fully understand WordPress website maintenance.